History of beer: Early beers

 Approximately 5,000 years ago, workers in the city of Uruk were paid by their employers in beer.
 Beer is also mentioned in the Epic of Gilgamesh, in which the 'wild man' Enkidu is given beer to drink. "... he ate until he was full, drank seven pitchers of beer, his heart grew light, his face glowed and he sang out with joy."

 In February 2019, archaeologists from Mola Headland Infrastructure and experts from Highways England found evidence of first Iron Age beer dated back over 2,000 years during road works in Cambridgeshire.
 In February 2021, archaeologists found a 5,000-old beer factory in Abydos, Egypt, dating back to the reign of King Narmer, Early Dynastic Period.

-Confirmed written evidence of ancient beer production in Armenia can be obtained from Xenophon in his work Anabasis (5th century BCE) when he was in one of the ancient Armenian villages in which he wrote:
+Confirmed written evidence of ancient beer production in Armenia can be obtained from Ancient Greek philosopher Xenophon in his work Anabasis (5th century BCE) when he was in one of the ancient Armenian villages in which he wrote:

 There were stores within of wheat and barley and vegetables, and wine made from barley in great big bowls; the grains of barley malt lay floating in the beverage up to the lip of the vessel, and reeds lay in them, some longer, some shorter, without joints; when you were thirsty you must take one of these into your mouth, and suck.
 The beverage without admixture of water was very strong, and of a delicious flavour to certain palates, but the taste must be acquired.

 Beer became vital to all the grain-growing civilizations of Eurasian and North African antiquity, including Egypt – so much so that in 1868 James Death put forward a theory in The Beer of the Bible that the manna from heaven that God gave the Israelites was a bread-based, porridge-like beer called wusa.

 These beers were often thick, more of a gruel than a drink, and drinking straws were used by the Sumerians to avoid the bitter solids left over from fermentation.
 Though beer was drunk in Ancient Rome, it was replaced in popularity by wine.
 Tacitus wrote disparagingly of the beer brewed by the Germanic peoples of his day.
 Thracians were also known to consume beer made from rye, even since the 5th century BCE, as the ancient Greek logographer Hellanicus of Lesbos says.
 Their name for beer was brutos, or brytos.
 The Romans called their brew cerevisia, from the Celtic word for it.
 Beer was apparently enjoyed by some Roman legionaries.
 For instance, among the Vindolanda tablets (from Vindolanda in Roman Britain, dated c.
 97–103 CE), the cavalry decurion Masculus wrote a letter to prefect Flavius Cerialis inquiring about the exact instructions for his men for the following day.
 This included a polite request for beer to be sent to the garrison (which had entirely consumed its previous stock of beer).

 Ancient Nubians had used beer as an antibiotic medicine.